chmccc/poker/README.md

 - should show a "next stage" button initially ✔️
 - should highlight cards used in winning hand once round is over ✔️
 - show controls at the bottom right ✔️
+- show balance for all players ✔️
+- show pot total ✔️

 ### Folding